Wojciech28/React7APiGallery/README.md

 # React7APiGallery - config file is not present here.
 In order to run app:
 1. create an account on flickr.com
-2.create your own api key on their website
+2. create your own api key on their website
 3. create config js file with the apiKey config.js const apiKey="yourKeyHere"